Approach

 This is the Skill Erosion Paradox: the same delegation that makes teams more productive today quietly undermines the pipeline of expertise that those teams depend on tomorrow.
 This paper presents a framework for preserving and developing analytical capability in AI-augmented environments, drawing on research in expertise development, deliberate practice theory, and organisational learning.

-Dr. Leigh Coney Q1 2026 DOI: 10.2139/ssrn.6111107
+Q1 2026 DOI: 10.2139/ssrn.6111107

 As AI systems become increasingly integrated into financial due diligence workflows, a dangerous paradox has emerged: the more polished and confident AI outputs appear, the less likely experienced professionals are to scrutinise them.
-This phenomenon — Verification Atrophy — represents one of the most significant yet underappreciated risks in AI-augmented decision-making.
+This phenomenon, Verification Atrophy, represents one of the most significant yet underappreciated risks in AI-augmented decision-making.

 Closing the Accountability Gap: A Governance Framework for AI in Private Equity, Venture Capital, and Strategic Consulting

-Dr. Leigh Coney December 31, 2025 17 pages DOI: 10.2139/ssrn.5991655
+Q4 2025 17 pages DOI: 10.2139/ssrn.5991655

 The rapid integration of artificial intelligence into private equity, venture capital, and strategic consulting has outpaced the development of governance frameworks capable of ensuring responsible deployment.
 While AI promises transformative efficiency gains in due diligence, deal sourcing, portfolio monitoring, and strategic advisory, these high-stakes environments present unique accountability challenges that existing AI governance models fail to address adequately.